navyumm/React-Name/README.md

 Question : Explain Flex 1 means

 Answer : If we give someone flex 1 property which means that it will covers all the available space or you can say that it will become flexible according to the available space.

+## Component in Loop with Flatlist

+* Make List with FlatList and Array
+* Apply Style
+* Make Componet
+* Use Componet inside List

+Question : Are we able to use Custom component in FlatList?

+Question : How we pass props ?

+Question : Can we pass multiple props?